pradeepgangwar/Django-Blog/README.md

     python manage.py runserver
 ___

 #### After successfully executing these commands, just go to `localhost:8000` to browse your blog.
-The following urls are useful in this blog.
+The following urls and instructions are useful in this blog.

 - `localhost:8000/accounts/login` to login with your account.
-You can use your admin account to login with admin privilages.
+You can use your **admin account** to login with admin privilages.
--  `localhost:8000/admin` to access django admin interface.
+- `localhost:8000/admin` to access django **admin interface**.
+- admin can login from either of the two method to get logged in.
+- Fill out the details like First Name, Last Name etc in the Django-admin Users model to render them in the blog.

 Enjoy :+1: